 - > Who are the actors involved?
 How did they do it?
 What are the consequences?

 - > What went wrong?
 How did it go wrong?
 Why did it go wrong?
-What are the consequences?
+What have the consequences been?

-- > What is the rationale?
-Who will benefit or suffer if the story is published?
+- > Who will benefit or suffer if the story is published?
 Will the story facilitate debate about societal values or behaviour?
 Will the story highlight faulty systems or processes?

-Answering these questions will help you think about how a story can be told and identify a direction for the investigation.
+Answering these questions will help you think about how a story can be told and identify how to tackle your investigation.

-For example, in the case of a big outbreak of diarrhoea after water services have been privatised, you could frame the story about how people find water when they cannot buy it from a private company (keyword: affordability), or you could write from the perspective of visiting the water plant to look at the adequacy of safety checks (keyword: cutting corners).
-Careful consideration of these questions can help to put the spotlight on the values that underlie the story.
-This is also the point where priorities, such as public interest, are examined and may shut down stories that are simply exposed for the sake of exposure.
-In your framing of the story, avoid loose terminology that could be interpreted in different ways!
-When you have collected all the evidence you need, you will be able to return to these questions and tailor your writing in the appropriate direction.
+For example, in the case of a big outbreak of diarrhoea after water services were privatised, you could frame the story about how people find water when they cannot buy it from a private company, making this a story about affordability to a basic need.
+Or you could visit the water plant to look at the adequacy of safety checks, and highlight the issue of shortcuts at the expense of safety.
+Careful consideration of these questions can put the spotlight on the values that underlie the story.